f4taal/f4taal.github.io/_posts/2025-20-11-Phishing-attack.md

 * The subject line uses **"URGENT"** and **"Overdue,"** combined with a high dollar amount (**$14,250.00**) and threats of a "payment hold."
 Phishing relies on emotional manipulation.
 The attacker wants Clara to panic about the financial discrepancy and open the file immediately to "fix" the problem, rather than pausing to verify the sender's identity.

 **5. Targeted Personalization (Spearphishing)**
 * The email addresses the victim by her full name (**Clara James**) and references her specific department.
 This proves the attacker performed reconnaissance (likely via LinkedIn or the corporate website).
-This specific detail builds trust, making the email seem like a routine internal request rather than a random spam message.
+This specific detail builds trust, making the email appear to be a routine internal request rather than a random spam message.

 ## Part 2: Anatomy of a Click (What Happens Next)........